-The British and French pension systems tend to be at opposite ends of the European spectrum, making comparison between the two relatively unique.
+When we compare pension schemes in the UK and France we find that they tend to be at opposite ends of the spectrum.
 The UK and France share similar population demographics, with roughly 15% of their population at age 65 or older.
 While each system is built on ‘three tiers’ – basic state, complimentary / occupational, private / voluntary – the execution of their respective pension policies is quite different.
 Despite differences in structure, both pension systems have undergone reforms since the financial crisis of 2007-08 in order to address the key issue of sustainability.
 The key difference between pension schemes in the UK compared to France can be found in their approach to ‘the market’ as a potential provider of solutions.

 Pension schemes in France